electricimp/imp-central-impt/TestingGuide.md

 ## Using Tests ##

-### Device Group ###
+### Test Device Group ###

-To run your tests you need to have one or more devices added to your account which can be assigned to a Device Group.

-These are the tasks you should perform in order to prepare your devices for testing:
+To run your tests you need to have one or more devices associated with your account and assigned to the Device Group to which your tests will be deployed.
+These then are the tasks you should perform in order to prepare your devices for testing:

 1. Prepare a Product.
 If you already have a Product, note its ID or name.
 If you do not have a Product, create a new one with [`impt product create`](./CommandsManual.md#product-create):